What is macular degeneration?

 - New vessels form neovascular membranes.

-- The evolution of this AMD is fast and can damage the central vision in a very important way.
+- The evolution of this AMD is fast and can damage the central vision in a very significant way.

 - This type of AMD evolves slowly over time (years).

 - It occurs when spots begin to accumulate in and around the macula.

 - It is a much more common type of AMD.
 More than eighty-five percent of all people with intermediate or advanced macular degeneration have the dry form.

 Early diagnosis is key to starting a treatment as soon as possible.
 If macular degeneration is not treated quickly, the prognosis can be poor.

 Macular degeneration does not cause pain, but may present a number of visual symptoms that the patient should recognise:

 - Straight lines that may appear wavy or broken